nik1oo/jodin/README.md

 	<h1 align="center"><b>jodin</b></h1>
 </p>

 A simple Jupyter kernel for the Odin programming language.
-The main things work, but there's still a lot of bugs.
+The main things work, but there are still many bugs.
 Only works on Windows, as of now.

 <!-- An environment for programming Odin interactively.
 Compiles chunks of Odin code, loads them dynamically, and links them seamlessly.
 Comprised of a REPL interpreter and a Jupyter kernel. -->